PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 ### Update feedback variables

 OpenSesame automatically keeps track of a number of [feedback variables](http://osdoc.cogsci.nl/manual/variables/#feedback-variables), such as the overall `accuracy` and the `average_response_time`.
-If these global feedback variables should be updated based on the response to the `mousetrap_response` plug-in, please check the corresponding box.
+If these global feedback variables should be updated based on the response to the `mousetrap_response` item, please check the corresponding box.

 ### Reset mouse position on trial start